Fil8/astronz/README.md

 **Insallation instructions**

 In a new virtual environment, clone this repository: `git clone git clone https://github.com/Fil8/astronz.
-From the directory of your repository run:
+From the repository directory type:

 ```
 pip install -e .